openeuropa/documentation/docs/openeuropa-components.md

     <tr>
         <td>
             <a title="Repository" href="https://github.com/openeuropa/drupal-module-template"><b>OpenEuropa Drupal Module Template</b></a><br/>
-            Builds the default files for a module to be used with the OpenEuropa project.
+            Builds the default files for a component to be used with the OpenEuropa project.
         </td>
         <td width="250">
             <a title="Version" href="https://packagist.org/packages/openeuropa/drupal-module-template"><img src="https://img.shields.io/packagist/v/openeuropa/drupal-module-template.svg"/></a>